SoK: Differential Privacies: Variation of privacy loss (V)

-Random DP can also be combined with changing the neighborhood definition: in~\cite{xiao2015protecting}, the authors define \emph{DP on a $\del$-location set}, for which the neighborhood is defined by a set of ``plausible'' locations around the true location of a user.
-In~\cite{zhou2009differential}, the authors define \emph{constrained DP}, in which two neighboring datasets are also required to satisfy a utility related metric constraint.
-Furthermore, this idea was combined with only imposing the privacy property on a large density of datasets in \emph{distributional privacy}~\cite{zhou2009differential,roth2010new}.
+Random DP can also be combined with changing the neighborhood definition: in~\cite{xiao2015protecting}, the authors define \emph{DP on a $\del$-location set}\footnote{Distinct from \emph{DP on $r$-location set}~\cite{chen2018differentially}, which we mention in Section~\ref{sec:n}.}, for which the neighborhood is defined by a set of ``plausible'' locations around the true location of a user.
+A notable definition using the same combination of dimensions is \emph{distributional privacy}\footnote{Another definition with the same name is introduced in ~\cite{zhou2009differential}, we mention it in Section~\ref{sec:n}.}, introduced in~\cite{roth2010new,blum2013learning}: it combines random DP (for a large family of distributions) and free lunch privacy.